TheOtherRolesAU/TheOtherRoles/README.md

 # Colors
 Note: Lighter and Darker colors are no longer based on the players color.
 Instead they are assigned alternatingly, s.t. they are always balanced in a lobby.

+A big thank you goes to Avlona & Listoric for sorting the colors in the best possible order (which is surprisingly hard to do)!
 ![TOR Colors](./Images/TOR_colors.jpg)

 # Roles